Stem Cell Therapy

 The ﬁrst, most experienced approach is homologous tissue cell restoration.
 This includes using a patient’s own stored stem cells or stem cells from an immunologically matched donor to restore diseased or damaged tissue of the same type; for example, blood stem cell transplantation.

 The second, and presently major approach to stem cell use in medicine is heterologous.
-This approach utilizes a cell’s self-renewing properties to differentiate itself in order to accelerate healing and repair tissues from which they were not derived, hence “heterologous.”
+This approach utilizes a cell’s self-renewing properties to differentiate itself in order to accelerate regeneration and repair tissues from which they were not derived, hence “heterologous.”

 Heterologous applications are used for our stem cell therapy treatments.